-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Bitbuy consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Bitbuy consists of four parts: general info, fees, deposit methods and security.

-Bitbuy is a Canadian cryptocurrency exchange for Canadians.
+Bitbuy is a Canadian crypto exchange for Canadians.
 Originally launched back in 2013, but under the name InstaBT, it has its main office in Toronto.

 Bitbuy supports the five most popular coins: Bitcoin (BTC), Ethereum (ETH), Bitcoin Cash (BCH), Ripple (XRP) & Litecoin (LTC) and most recently just added Stellar (XLM) to their offerings.